FuelLabs/fuel-vm/fuel-vm/fuzz/README.md

 General information about fuzzing Rust can be found on [appsec.guide](https://appsec.guide/docs/fuzzing/rust/cargo-fuzz/).

 ### Installation
+The fuzzer requires nightly rust and works with rustc version `1.82.0-nightly`.
 To be able to run the fuzzer, the following tools must be installed.

 Install:
 ```